CMCD1996/Portfolio/index.md

 driveId: 1lxj91VTGCbmIsP7Re86GWfWpXlR2a2Me/preview
 ---

 **Welcome!**

 {% include googleDrivePlayer.html id=page.driveId %}

 My interests lie at the intersection of business, finance, and technology.

-I am interested in using technology to address the most pressing issues facing society.
-In particular, I most interested using my skills and experience to address the energy transition, deficiencies in infrastructure, financial illiteracy and gender inequality.
+I am interested in using technology and finance to address the most pressing issues facing society.
+In particular, I most interested addressing the energy transition, the adoption of new technologies, deficiencies in infrastructure, financial illiteracy and gender inequality.

 I completed a Bachelor of Commerce / Bachelor of Engineering (Honours) degree at the University of Auckland (2015 - 2020), majoring in Finance and specialising in Engineering Science.